The Absolute State of this Web Address, a Most Excellent Treatise About my Personal Home Page; or, The Modern Site of Theseus

 Pictured: the website's logo from 2011.

-When I wrote my previous post a long while ago, personal home pages and blogs had been on the decline.
-Since then, tech giants have really stepped on the repulsion pedal.
-Attention sucking algorithms and heavy-handed psychological manipulation were present back then, but now there's starting to be a public spotlight on these things.
-Among various other reactions (such as simply logging off), I've seen a growing minority of Internet addicts showing interest in the man-scale Web of yore.
-Some efforts have managed to gain traction among digital weirdos: Wiby, Neocities, Kagi Small Web, Bear Blog, Marginalia, and so on.
+When I wrote the post preceding this one a long while ago, homepages and blogs were declining.
+Attention sucking algorithms and heavy psychological manipulation were already entrenched, but few internauts seemed to care.
+Now, tech giants are really stepping on the "fuck you" pedal and there's a widening public spotlight on these things.
+Among other reactions (such as simply logging off), I've noticed a growing minority of Internet addicts showing interest in the man-scale Web of yore.
+During and following the COVID insanity, some efforts have even managed to gain a bit of traction: Wiby, Neocities, Kagi Small Web, Bear Blog, Marginalia, and so on.

-I've not followed this little "renaissance" much, so I don't know how well it held up after COVID (fun times! no craziness at all!), but I sympathize with anyone who goes out of their way to use technology as a personal outlet.
-Even just shitposting on social media is arguably better than scrolling short-form videos.
-The creation of something utterly insignificant is infinitely more respectable than any consumption.
+Though this little (re)naissance doesn't directly interest me, I sympathize with anyone who goes out of their way to use technology as a personal outlet.
+In my eye, the creation of something utterly insignificant is more respectable than any consumption.
+Even just shitposting on social media is better than scrolling through short-form videos.

 Pictured: the website's header from 2012.